sbreitbart/to_bioinf/Figures_Tables/README.md

 ### memgene

-This folder contains figures and tables generated with `MEMGENE`. "all_indiv" shows results for the entire dataset (all individuals were included) and "subsamp_rural" shows results when only 1 individual for every rural sampling site (based on distance to the city center) was used as the input dataset.
-The other datasets evaluated showed no significant MEMs (i.e., no spatial genetic structure was detected).
+This folder contains figures and tables generated with `MEMGENE`. "all_indiv" shows results for the entire dataset (all individuals were included); "rural_subsamp" shows results when only 1 individual for every rural sampling site (based on distance to the city center) was used as the input dataset; "rural_subsamp" shows results when only 1 individual for every rural sampling site (based on urbanization score) was used as the input dataset.

 ### pca